okfn/opendataeditor/portal/src/content/docs/documentation/working-with-tables.md

 ## Source View

-To view the file in its raw form, click on `source` menu.
+To view the file in its raw form, click on `Source` menu.
 To hide, click on the menu again.

 ![SOURCE VIEW](./assets/working-with-tables/table-source-view.png)